jnl221/css_assignment/README.md

 # CSS assignment, due anytime this weekend (until midnight on Sunday)

-For this assignment, you’re going to create a CSS file from scratch (using my instructions) to mimic the look of a BuzzFeed News article.
+For this assignment, you’re going to create a CSS file from scratch (using these instructions) to mimic the look of a BuzzFeed News article.
 You have all of the components that you need here — the only thing you need to do is write CSS statements.

-Download and submit instrux: Download this repository and edit 'main.css' with the instructions below.
-You should drag 'article.html' to a Chrome tab so you can see the changes you're making.
-When you're done, you should create a new repository in your Github account, call it CSS_YourLastName, and upload only 'main.css' and 'article.html'.
+Download this repo and open article.css and article.html in Sublime Text.
+Open up article.html in a browser tab so you can see your changes.
+Refer to all previous homework, as well as stackoverflow.com and w3schools.com, when you're stuck!
+Use your resources!

 ## Instructions:
 1. Style the body element and to have a zero-pixel margin.